-Understanding the difference between money-making business and owning a company is what makes all difference he in the business world.
+Understanding the difference between a money-making business and owning a company is what makes all the difference h in the business world.

 WHAT IS A COMPANY AFTER ALL?

 ✳️"A company is a group of people brought together around a common set of values and beliefs."

 That is the definition of a company by Simon Sinek, the author of many best-selling books about leadership.

 ▶️He shows that a company is not just about making money; it's about a passion, a shared between a set of people with common goals.
 They achieve these goals by combining efforts to achieve their common goal.

 A company is designed to operate as a business and provide services for customers at a price.
 Sadly, many business owners today have forgotten all about the service and the passion behind creating a company.

 ✅Many construction companies today only focus on profits and ignore their people or any attempt to create a culture.
 In this case, this is not a true company but just a money-making system.
 People that work for money-making systems tend to not love their job, but just bare it.

 ✅Construction companies that are successful in motivating their employees and team members to work hard and improve team spirit are typically those that invest in employee motivation programs.